 DenominatorNumber of surveyed adults aged 18 years and older.

-Data Interpretation IssuesThe wording for this question changed in 2011.
-As such, trend data should be interpreted with caution.
+Data Interpretation IssuesThe wording for this question changed in 2011 and trend data should be interpreted with that change in mind.
 Prior to 2011, the definition of this indicator was "Percentage of adults aged 18 years and older who report light or moderate physical activity for at least 30 minutes five or more times per week or who report vigorous physical activity for at least 20 minutes three or more times per week."

 To reduce bias and more accurately represent population data, the BRFSS has changed survey methodology.
 In 2010, it began conducting surveys by cellular phone in addition to landline phones.
 It also adopted "iterative proportional fitting" (raking) as its weighting method.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].